MW2K/hugo/README.md

-# hugo
+# Hugo a Go-Go
-My hugo site
+This is my hugo setup that I will eventually use to replace []petergreenwell.com(https://petergreenwell.com) with.